-- 1) The unit of measurement1. - The 'Coastwide distributed mortality limit' (TCEY).
-This value represents the total of all mortality on the stock except bycatch of Pacific halibut less than 26 inches2 ("U26"; 66cm). - 3) The percent of the Coastwide distributed mortality limit (TCEY) assigned to each IPHC Regulatory Area.
+- 2) The 'Coastwide distributed mortality limit' (TCEY).
+This value represents the total of all mortality on the stock except bycatch of Pacific halibut less than 26 inches ("U26"; 66cm). - 3) The percent of the Coastwide distributed mortality limit (TCEY) assigned to each IPHC Regulatory Area.
 Although the percentages describing the distribution of the 'Coastwide distributed mortality limit' among IPHC Regulatory Areas, are intended to sum to 100%, if they do not they are automatically rescaled so that the sum of the distributed mortality limits by IPHC Regulatory Area will exactly match the total input.
+This is indicated to the user through red highlighting (instead of grey) appearing for the total. - 4) The level of projected bycatch.